Electron100/butane/README.md

 * `tls`: Support for TLS when using PostgreSQL.
 * `uuid`: Support for UUIDs (using the `uuid` crate)

+## Limitations
+* Butane, and its migration system especially, expects to own the database.
+It can be used with an existing database accessed also by other consumers, but it is not a design goal and there is no facility to infer butane models from an existing database schema.
+* API ergonomics are prioritized above performance.
+This does not mean Butane is slow, but that when given a choice between a simple, straightforward API and ekeing out the smallest possible overhead, the API will win.

 ## Roadmap
 Butane is young.
 The following features are currently missing, but planned